-The Doctorate in Educational and Child Psychology (DECPsy) is a highly sought-after three-year, full-time professional training course for candidates interested in pursuing a career as an educational psychologist.
-This course will equip candidates with the necessary competencies to work in a range of autonomous and collaborative professional roles that are performed by educational psychologists (EPs) in a variety of contexts and with a range of client groups.
-The overall aim of the DECPSY programme is to enable trainee educational psychologists (TEPs) to effectively integrate theory and practice and become skilled and accountable professional practitioners.
-The doctorate programme will enable candidates to acquire an advanced knowledge and understanding of psychological theory, methods, evidence, research and practice.
-Moreover, it will provide candidates with the ability to apply psychological methods, insights and interventions in work with a wide array of clients, problems and contexts.
+The Doctorate in Educational and Child Psychology (DECPsy) is a highly sought-after three-year, full-time professional training programme for students interested in pursuing a career as an educational psychologist.
+This programme equips students with the necessary competencies to work in a range of autonomous and collaborative professional roles that are performed by educational psychologists (EPs) in a variety of contexts and with a range of client groups.
+The overall aim of the DECPsy programme is to enable students to effectively integrate theory and practice and become skilled and accountable professional practitioners.
+The doctoral programme enables students to acquire an advanced knowledge and understanding of psychological theory, methods, evidence, research and practice.
+It also provides students with the ability to apply psychological methods, insights and interventions to work with a wide array of clients in a range of contexts.

 For Frequently Asked Questions, please click here.